Beware The 'Bliss Point' Foods That Are Making You Overeat

 This is most likely down to a psychological phenomenon called 'sensory-specific satiety', writes Tamara Willner, nutritionist at Second Nature.

-As we consume more of a particular flavour, our taste buds slowly get more and more tired of it, and we stop eating that food
+As we consume more of a particular flavour, our taste buds slowly get more and more tired of it, and we stop eating that food.

 This bliss point plays a significant role in why we crave certain addictive foods, such as ice cream and crisps.
 Even in the most strong-willed individuals, these cravings can seem impossible to resist.
+Of course, food brings pleasure in many other ways; for example, by producing feelings of nostalgia or enjoying food socially with family and friends.

 There is absolutely nothing wrong with this, but there is a difference between enjoying food and building unhealthy habits by overeating foods that hit our bliss point.
 We must also remember that to build a strong and health body we must fuel it with nutritious and vitamin rich foods.